Get radiant, glowing skin this Summer

 Eating foods rich in beta carotene, lutein and lycopene can help to increase your skin’s sun defences and assist in reducing wrinkles.
 This is important in summer when our skin needs as much protection as it can get.
 One of our favourite summer foods which is packed full of good stuff is tomatoes.
-Tomatoes are such a versatile fruit (yes, it’s a fruit not vegetable).
+Tomatoes are such a versatile fruit (yes, it’s a fruit, not a vegetable).
 You can include them with many breakfast, lunch and dinner dishes.
-One of our favourites is to add them to a fresh summer salad and dressed with our Red Shot dressing.
+One of our favourites is to add them to a fresh summer salad, dressed with our Red Shot dressing.

 Other foods rich in beta carotenes, lutein and lycopene are:

 - ➜ Beta carotenes - carrots, sweet potatoes, cantaloupe, apricots, capsicum, broccoli